Rationally connected manifolds and semipositivity of the Ricci curvature

 \claim 1.7.
 Remark|{\rm If one makes the weaker assumption that $K_X^{-1}$ is nef, then Qi Zhang [Zha96, Zha05] proved that the Albanese mapping $\alpha:X\to\Alb(X)$ is surjective in the case where $X$ is projective, and P\u{a}un [Pau12] recently extended this result to the general K\"ahler case (cf.\ also [CPZ03]).
 One may wonder whether there still exists a holomorphic splitting

 of the universal covering as above.
 However the example where $X=\bP(E)$ is the ruled surface over an elliptic curve $C=\bC/(\bZ+\bZ\tau)$ associated with a non-trivial rank~$2$ bundle $E\to C$ with

 shows that $\widetilde X=\bC\times\bP^1$ cannot be an isometric product for a K\"ahler metric $\omega$ on~$X$.
-Actually, such a situation would imply that $K_X^{-1}=\cO_{\bP(E)}(1)$ is semipositive, but we know by [DPS94] that $\cO_{\bP(E)}(1)$ is nef and non semipositive.
+Actually, such a situation would imply that $K_X^{-1}=\cO_{\bP(E)}(1)$ is semipositive, but we know by [DPS94] that $\cO_{\bP(E)}(1)$ is nef and non-semipositive.
 Under the mere assumption that $K_X^{-1}$ is nef, it is unknown whether the Albanese map $\alpha:X\to\Alb(X)$ is a submersion, unless $X$ is a projective threefold [PS98], and even if it is supposed to be so, it seems to be unknown whether the fibers of $\alpha$ may exhibit non-trivial variation of the complex structure (and whether they are actually products of Ricci flat manifolds by rationally connected manifolds).
 The main difficulty is that, a priori, the holonomy argument used here breaks down -- a possibility would be to consider some sort of ``asymptotic holonomy'' for a sequence of K\"ahler metrics satisfying $\Ricci(\omega_\varepsilon)\ge -\varepsilon\omega_\varepsilon$, and dealing with the Gromov-Hausdorff limit of the variety. } \endclaim

-This work was completed while the three authors were visiting the Mathematisches For\-schungsinstitut Oberwolfach in September 2012.
+This work was completed while the three authors were visiting the Mathematisches Forschungsinstitut Oberwolfach in September 2012.
 They wish to thank the Institute for its hospitality and the exceptional quality of the environment.

-\plainsection{2.
-Proof of the criterion for rational connectedness}
+\section 2.
+Proof of the criterion for rational connectedness|

 In this section we prove Criterion 1.1.
 Observe first that if $X$ is rationally connected, then there exists an immersion $f:\bP^1\subset X$ passing through any given finite subset of $X$ such that $f^*T_X$ is ample, see e.g.\ [Kol96, Theorem~3.9, p.~203].
 In other words $f^*T_X=\bigoplus\cO_{\bP^1}(a_j)$, $a_j>0$, while $f^*A=\cO_{\bP^1}(b)$, $b>0$.
 Hence